sanjusunny/vedas-run/README.md

 This was so much fun to build, and it blows me away just what can be done in the browser these days, in 13K no less!

-Arrow Keys to Move
-Space to Jump
+Arrow Keys to Move, Space to Jump

 Chrome is preferred for the higher fidelity effects, Firefox takes a hit on framerates.